religion

 the first god

-Actae's symbols are the opal, the dragon, and circles.
+Atei's symbols are the opal, the dragon, and circles.
 He does not have a preferred armament and has never been seen in combat.

 the primal gods